FIRE-Phoebe/Cryptocurrencies/README.md

 # Cryptocurrencies Analysis
 ## Overview of Cryptocurrencies
 Cryptocurrencies Analysis project uses Unsupervised Machine Learning technique to analyze cryptocurrencies dataset.
 Through unsupervised machine learning, we use K-means model, Elbow Curve, and principal component analysis (PCA) to process dataset in order to speed up the results visualization.
-Our goal is to reduce data dimensions, plot clustering crytocurrencies, and create a report to predict new investment in the trading market.
+Our goal is to reduce data dimensions, plot clustering crytocurrencies, and create a report to predict the new investments in the trading market.

 ## Results
 - Preprocessing the Data for PCA